pjakiela/ECON460/index.md

-## Women, Work, and the World Economy
+# Women, Work, & the World Economy